kubevela/kubevela.github.io/docs/end-user/workflow/built-in-workflow-defs.md

 ### Description

-Send a request to the specified Webhook URL.
+Send a POST request to the specified Webhook URL.
 If no request body is specified, the current Application body will be sent by default.

 ### Scope